 Sadly, criminal defense attorneys who do not practice administrative law often plead criminal cases in such a way that it makes it difficult to avoid licensing action from the state and the professional’s licensing board.
 From the onset of your representation, we consider the licensing ramification when developing a strategy and we aggressively represent you during criminal and administrative proceedings.

 Our Criminal Defense Attorneys Know the Medicine

 Additionally, our criminal/professional licensing attorneys know the medicine.
-At Chapman Law Group, we not only have attorneys with over twenty (20) years of experience representing health professionals, we have attorneys who are licensed nurses and physicians.
+At Chapman Law Group, we not only have attorneys with over 20 years of experience representing health professionals, we have attorneys who are licensed nurses and physicians.
 Our attorneys know the intricacies of your profession and the law.

-When facing criminal charges Chapman Law Group attorneys will represent you.
+Chapman Law Group attorneys will represent you when facing criminal charges.
 We combine standard of care knowledge with criminal law experience to provide a comprehensive defense.
-Regardless of the criminal charges, healthcare fraud, diversion, trafficking, unlicensed practice of medicine, or any other health related charges we are ready to help!
+Regardless of the criminal charges, healthcare fraud, diversion, trafficking, unlicensed practice of medicine, or any other health related charges, we are ready to help!

-Additionally, in over twenty (20+) plus years of practice in health law, we assembled an experienced team of experts in nearly every area of medicine.
-If charged with a particularly complex offense requiring an expert opinion or consultation, we can put our experts to work for you in order to provide the fact finder with a reliable expert opinion.
+Additionally, in over 30 years of practice in health law, we have assembled an experienced team of attorneys in nearly every area of medicine.
+If charged with a particularly complex offense requiring an expert opinion or consultation, we can put our attorneys to work for you in order to provide the fact finder with a reliable opinion.